Holistic Lounge Design

 6. Organic Aromatherapy Candle: Calming

 I am all about aroma, but it has to be natural such as an organic candle or essential oil room spray or even a lovely bunch of flowers.
-Essential oils are great as not only do they make your home smell beautiful you can buy specific blends that can, for example, make you feel calmer or more energised.
-I had the calming blend on the other day and wondered why I felt so sleepy, they really work, so make sure to use the right combination for the mood you want to create.
-This candle is calming so pop it on in the evening while watching a movie and ‘relax’.
+Essential oils are great as not only do they make your home smell beautiful, you can buy specific blends that can, for example, make you feel calmer or more energised.
+I had the calming blend the other day and wondered why I felt so sleepy, and they really work, so make sure to use the right combination for the mood you want to create.
+This candle is calming, so pop it on in the evening while watching a movie and ‘relax’.